 A 5-acre APE was pedestrian surveyed in transects spaced 5 meters apart.
 No eligible cultural resources were located in the APE and no previously recorded sites are located in the APE (Iron Eyes 2023c).
-Completion of consultation will be forthcoming.

 A 5-acre APE was pedestrian surveyed in transects spaced 5 meters apart.
 Potentially eligible cultural resources were located in the APE; therefore, avoidance areas have been identified (see Figure 8).
 The guy wires were rotated to not disturb the avoidance areas.
 No previously recorded sites were located in the APE (Iron Eyes 2023d).
-Completion of consultation will be forthcoming.